SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 Jersey Clients can be built using the client factory for cases where the API variant with an interface is not suitable.

-There Jersey clients can not automatically convert `javax.ws.rs.WebApplicationException` into our `ClientRequestException`.
-To avoid passing through the error the application received to the caller of the application, `javax.ws.rs.WebApplicationException`s need be handled for all usages that expect a specific type as return value.
+Jersey clients can not automatically convert `javax.ws.rs.WebApplicationException` into our `ClientRequestException`.
+To avoid passing through the error the application received to the caller of the application, the exceptions must be handled for all usages that expect a specific type as return value.

 The [`ClientErrorUtil`](./src/main/java/org/sdase/commons/client/jersey/error/ClientErrorUtil.java) can be used to convert the exceptions.
-In the following example, a 4xx or 5xx response will result in a `ClientRequestException` that causes a 503 response for the incoming request:
+In the following example, a 4xx or 5xx response will result in a `ClientRequestException` that causes a 500 response for the incoming request:

 ```java
 Client client = clientFactory.platformClient().buildGenericClient("test")